Red-Collaborate-Team/Team-Members/README.md

 ## How to get in?

-People are getting in by doing _nothing_ in most cases: if your project was used in _Red_, you will be invited.
+If your project was used in _Red_, you will be invited.
-Or if you will contribute to _Red_ yourself.<br/>

 You just must _wish_ to change this world and you will be _invited._ Seriously.